 Hospitals where leaders emphasize the importance of patient satisfaction and where staff is trained in patient satisfaction strategies will be more successful.
 Create a culture that values the patient experience.
 We have all of our management staff making rounds, talking with patients, talking with families, so they’re close to what the patients are experiencing.

 Training staff to adopt a patient-centric approach to patient care can also help hospitals emphasize the importance of patient satisfaction.
-It is important for a payer to have a perspective to treat each patient like your family member treated, understanding that the hospital which is a common place for the professionals but; it is a unique situation for patients and families.
+It is important for a payer to have a perspective to treat each patient like your family member treated, understanding that the hospital is commonplace for the professionals but; it is a unique situation for patients and families.
 Additionally; hospitals should acknowledge that treating patients goes beyond one individual, as treatment also affects the patient’s family.

-Usually the care transition processes, discharge planning starts two days before a patient leaves the post-acute care facility, typically between days 20 to day 22.
+Usually, the care transition process, discharge planning start two days before a patient leaves the post-acute care facility, typically between days 20 to day 22.
 It is important to have a discharge plan made as soon as the patient is admitted to the post-acute facility.
 This proactive discharge planning identifies the exact number of days the patient should stay at the facility to achieve the desired functional goals valuable information for both payers and the patient’s caregiver or family.

 Proactive discharge planning also aids patients’ transition from the skilled nursing facility to their homes by highlighting any non-clinical needs patients might have like feeding or bathing etc. which gives families plenty of time to figure out how to meet those needs, whether themselves or through a home care service.